llynxai/quickstart/README.md

 # LLynx Quickstart

-This repo intends to show off the capabilities of using LLynx api with agents.
-LLynx api and agents are still in alpha and for right now this quickstart app only supports Google Calander.
+This repo intends to show off the capabilities of using LLynx API with agents.
+LLynx API and agents are still in alpha and for right now this quickstart app only supports Google Calander.

 </br>

 ## Requirments:

 - Node 18 or later
-- OpenAI api key
+- OpenAI API key
-- Google OAuth setup. <a href="https://github.com/llynxai/agents" target="_blank">See instructions for OAuth here</a>
+- Google OAuth setup. <a href="https://agents.llynx.ai/agents" target="_blank">Log in here with the email you registered to get a LLynx API key for.</a>

 </br>